-As a result of a significant bequest from the late George Daniels, pioneer independent watchmaker and inventor, a new initiative to benefit the British clock and watch industry has been established.
-The trust fund has been set up to encourage and financially assist apprentices and students, with grants and bursaries for training in all aspects of horology.
-The George Daniels Educational Trust is an Isle of Man registered charity (Number 1096).
+As a result of a significant bequest from the late George Daniels (1926 - 2011), pioneer independent watchmaker and inventor, a new initiative to benefit the British clock and watch industry was established in 2012.
+The trust fund has been set up to encourage and financially assist students, with grants and bursaries for training in all aspects of horology.
+The George Daniels Educational Trust (GDET) is an Isle of Man registered charity (Number 1096).

 By actively supporting those wishing to make a career from horology in the UK, whether employed or self-employed, the trust fund will ensure that future generations are given the opportunity to develop their horological skills.